EefPino/Project/README.md

 What is the amount of criminality for each country and for each town in the Netherlands?

 This visualization is designed to collect data of reported crime with the goal to improve the spread of that information.
-It will be visualized by a map of the world with different colors indicating the amount of crimes (percentual).
-You can click on some countries which will be zoomed in which you can see the counties.
-Probably the crimes will be divided and by scrolling over a country you can see a bar plot of the different types of crimes (may be with the ages etc. of the criminals).
+It will be visualized by a map of the world with different colors indicating the amount of crimes.
+You can click on some countries which will be zoomed in whereby you can see the counties.
+Probably crimes will be divided and by scrolling over a country you can see a bar plot of the different types of crimes (the gender, age etc. of the criminals).
 Maybe there will also be arrows with the amount of emigration of criminals per country.
 (This depend on the amount of work.)

 **Solutions**

 __Views__

 The final product will include a map of the world.
-You can click on some countries which will be zoomed in which you can see the counties.
-Probably the crimes will be divided and by scrolling over a country you can see a bar plot of the different types of crimes (may be with the ages etc. of the criminals).
+You can click on some countries which will be zoomed in, whereby you can see the countries.
+Probably the crimes will be divided and by scrolling over a country you can see a bar plot of the different types of crimes (the gender, age etc. of the criminals).
 Maybe there will also be arrows with the amount of emigration of criminals per country.
-There will be a search function in which you can type a country (or county) and you will get a bar chart of the crimes.
+There will be a search function as well in which you can type a country (or town) and you will get a bar chart of the crimes.

 __Examples__